 Hughes graduated from high school and traveled to Mexico where he lived with his father for a short time.
 It was his goal to acquire some kind of financial assistance, or at least support, for his further education at Columbia University.
 He intended to become a writer.
 Hughes’s father did not support his plan but after negotiation, he did receive some assistance.

 While at Columbia he was an average student and became part of the Harlem Renaissance.
-This period was known for its explosion of artistic and intellectuality, entered around the African American community in Harlem, New York.
-He did not remain at Columbia long though, leaving in 1922 due to the racial prejudice amongst the students and teachers.
+This period was known for its explosion of artistic and intellectuality, centered around the African American community in Harlem, New York.
+He did not remain at Columbia long though, leaving in 1922 due to racial prejudice among the students and teachers.

 In 1923 he spent six months on a ship traveling to West Africa and Europe, including Paris and England.
 Hughes returned to America in 1924 and moved in with his mother in Washington, D.C.
 He found employment as a personal assistant at the Association for the Study of African American Life and History.
 The position proved to be too much of a time constraint on his writing and he quit working as a busboy at the Wardman Park Hotel.